Review: Calculus EIS Fund

 Most of the deals come via corporate advisers or by the management teams of their underlying companies coming back for a second or third time.
 Calculus Capital also benefits from its longstanding industry experience and its investment team’s personal networks of lawyers, advisers and brokers.

-On average, the investment team reviews around 500 deals a year and completes around 12 to 15 investments.
+On average, the investment team screens 500 deals a year, reviews around 150 companies and completes around 7 to 12 investments.

 When reviewing a deal, the team analyses the company’s own forecasts, pulls them apart and compares them to its own forecasts.
 They consider potential exit strategies before making an investment.
 Calculus conducts its own comprehensive research then brings in external parties for in-depth due diligence.